ssha-org/ssha_web/content/networks/data.md

 ### Planning 2023 Sessions

 After an enthusiastic launch to the Data Infrastructure Network at SSHA 2022, planning for SSHA 2023 is underway!
 Data Infrastructure Network meeting attendees began brainstorming topics/themes and potential contributors for SSHA 2023 sessions.
-The planning spreadsheet –  [link to "planning spreadsheet"](https://docs.google.com/spreadsheets/d/1l5V5XS_ygYcWMbw_zZ-f-WNVUbYt_ExMUJi13M68T84/edit#gid=0)  – is available to view, and the network reps invite your questions, assistance creating or contributing to a panel, or help with submissions.
+The [planning spreadsheet](https://docs.google.com/spreadsheets/d/1l5V5XS_ygYcWMbw_zZ-f-WNVUbYt_ExMUJi13M68T84/edit#gid=0) is available to view, and the network reps invite your questions, assistance creating or contributing to a panel, or help with submissions.
 <br />
 [2023 SSHA Call for Papers](https://ssha.org/files/2023_SSHA_CFP.pdf)